idkr-client/idkr/README.md

 - Advanced customizability (settings and userscripts)
 - Constructive to the community (open source and MIT license)

-## Platform Note
+## Supported Platforms
-- Windows: Supported; main platform
+- Windows: Supported, main platform
+- Linux: Supported
-- macOS: Not tested; may not work
+- macOS: Not supported, may or may not work

-- Linux: Minimal support
+Testings are greatly appreciated!
+Post test results and your thoughts in #client-feedback channel in the Discord.

 ## Features
 W: Windows, M: macOS, L: Linux